alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/A02_SettingUp_the_Environment.md

 ## `make`

 The compiling process will create many compiled binary formats:
-- .BIN - The program in binary format.
+- .BIN - The program in BINARY format.
-- .CST - The program in CASSETE format.
+- .CDT - The program in CASSETE format.
 - .DSK - The program in a DISK format.
+- .SNA -  A SNAPSHOT file.

+⚠️ As long as we will use SNAPSHOTS when developing, the loading processes ARE NOT THE SAME using SNAPSHOTs against BIN/CASSETE/DISK programs.